DATA-606-2023-FALL-THURSDAY/Narava_Pranay/Documents/Proposal.md

 # Structure and Requirements of Project Proposal and Final Report

-- This serves as a guide for developing project proposal which will eventually become the final report.
+- This serves as a guide for developing a project proposal which will eventually become the final report.
 - You start with the end in mind and adopt an agile approach:
   - making progress continuously towards your goal.
   - Updating this document continuously along the way.